 In January 2008, Foresight Services, LLC entered into the rural assistive technology market by purchasing StaFast Hitch, an automatic wagon hitching company from northern Indiana.
 This broadened the scope of the company to not only consult with people with disabilities regarding adaptive equipment, but also to engineer and market assistive technology devices to help them live and work more independently.
 Foresight Services, LLC became a dealer with several manufacturing firms and started marketing wagon quick hitches, adaptive tractor steps, rear view cameras, automatic gates and other assistive devices at www.FarmEasier.com.
 We became a vendor with the state of Michigan to sell equipment through the state vocational rehabilitation program and to provide additional vocational rehabilitation consulting services.
 In January 2010, the environmental consulting services were ended to focus entirely on vocational rehabilitation consulting, marketing rural assistive technology products and development of new tools and equipment to help people with disabilities work.

-Pat is the director of DWT.
+Pat is the customer service manager of DWT.
 He grew up on a dairy farm and attended Michigan State University,’s College of Veterinary Medicine, graduating in 1998.
 Continuing his work on farms, Pat was a large animal veterinarian for 13 years.
 In 2002 he suffered a stroke at the age of 35.
 Seizures plagued his

 life from then on and grew in frequency and intensity.
 He continued practicing large animal medicine until 2011 when his disabilities became too much to continue working.
 As a result, Pat has first hand knowledge of how a disability can affect our ability to work and the extra challenges that a disability can bring to everyday life.
 In October of 2012 he came on board DWT to help Ned develop and launch the webstore.
 Pat is dedicated to providing tools to enable disabled workers continue to enjoy their work.